jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

  where   $$s_i$$ ∈ $$\mathbb{R}^2$$ are the coordinates of the i-th district (the centroid).

- Hence, we consider our response variable as crime rates at a logarithmic scale.
+Hence, we consider our response variable as crime rates in a logarithmic scale.

 With respect to the feature variables, the 2019 census of Boston offers a lot of details about each district.
 For example, distance to the closest park for each home within each district, average anual income in usd, average time to work, proportion of houses that own a car, etc.